sberoch/tdgen/README.md

 If you don't have the Angular CLI (`ng`) already installed, you may use `npm install -g @angular/cli` to install it.

-## How to build and run a cntainer image
+## How to build and run a container image

 ### build